brightwind-dev/brightwind/README.md

 ### Contributing
 If you wish to be involved or find out more please contact stephen@brightwindanalysis.com.

-More information can be found on the [documentation](https://brightwind-dev.github.io/brightwind-docs) website.
+More information can be found in the [community](https://brightwind-dev.github.io/brightwind-docs/community.html) section of the website.

 <br>